AtonFreson/SolidWorks_License_Auto-Deactivator/README.md

 ## Usage:
+1. Click on the .vbs script in https://github.com/AtonFreson/SolidWorks_License_Auto-Deactivator/releases/tag/release to download it.
-1. Double-click the VBScript file to run it.
+2. Double-click the VBScript file to run it.
     - It will prompt for the main SOLIDWORKS Corp installation folder.
-2. Navigate to the SOLIDWORKS Corp folder via the File Explorer, and copy/paste from the address bar.
+3. Navigate to the SOLIDWORKS Corp folder via the File Explorer, and copy/paste from the address bar.

 ### Additional information:
 Changes while running the script are possible.
 Do this by editing *\<SOLIDWORKS Corp\>/Scripts/SWActivationWatcher.ps1*.
 Edits take effect after a PC reboot.